kailash-manasarovar/statement/docs/timeline/2023/december.md

 ## Muscle men outside the tunnel

 - Another time I'm walking home from the conservatory, a couple of muscle men approach me from out of the tunnel.
+- It's cold but they are wearing tight t-shirts.
-- They are grinning at me.
+- They come up to me, flexing their muscles, and they are grinning at me.
 - It's weird.

 ## Heading to Lourdes